Radium Girls: Litigation

-In Orange, New Jersey, the story of the abuse perpetrated against the workers is distinguished from most such cases by the fact that the ensuing litigation was covered widely by the media.
+In Orange, New Jersey, the story of the abuse perpetrated against the workers is distinguished from similar cases because ensuing litigation was covered widely by the media.
 To explain why the women were unable to appear in court, their attorney said: "When you have heard that you are going to die, that there is no hope — and every newspaper you pick up prints what really amounts to your obituary — there is nothing else."
 Plant worker Grace Fryer decided to sue, but it took two years for her to find a lawyer willing to take on USRC.
-The litigation moved slowly even after the women found a lawyer, and by the time of their first court appearance in January 1928, two women were bedridden, and none of them could raise their arms to take an oath.
+The litigation moved slowly even after the women found a lawyer, and by the time of their first court appearance in January 1928, two women were bedridden and none of them could raise their arms to take an oath.

 The five factory workers involved in the suit were dubbed "the Radium Girls" – Fryer, Edna Hussman, Katherine Schaub, Quinta McDonald, and Albina Larice.
-The USRC denied any wrongdoing, but the case was settled in the autumn of 1928, before the trial was deliberated by the jury.
+USRC denied any wrongdoing, but the case was settled in the autumn of 1928 before the trial was deliberated by the jury.
 The settlement for each of the Radium Girls was $10,000 and a $600 per year annuity paid $12 per week for all of their lives, and all medical and legal expenses incurred would also be paid by the company.
 All five of the women were dead by the 1930s.

 In Illinois, employees began asking for compensation for their medical and dental bills as early as 1927 but were refused by management.
 The demand for money by sick and dying former employees continued into the mid-1930s before a suit was brought before the Illinois Industrial Commission (IIC).
-In 1937, five women found attorney Leonard Grossman who would represent them in front of the commission.
-Grossman took the case without receiving pay as the women were too poor due to inability to work.
-The case was handled at the home of Catherine Donahue, a woman who was involved but was too sick to travel.
-In the spring of 1938 the IIC ruled in favor of the women, but by then, Radium Dial had closed and moved to New York, and the IIC refused to cross state boundaries for the women's payout.
-The IIC did retain a $10,000 deposit left by Radium Dial when it disclosed to the IIC that they could not find any insurance to cover the cost of indemnifying the company against employee suits.
+In 1937, five women secured attorney Leonard Grossman to represent them in front of the commission.
+Grossman took the case without receiving pay because the women were unable to work and therefore indigent.
+The case was handled at the home of Catherine Donohue, a woman who was involved but was too sick to travel.
+In the spring of 1938, the IIC ruled in favor of the women, but by then, Radium Dial had closed and moved to New York, and the IIC refused to cross state boundaries for the women's payout.
+The IIC did retain a $10,000 deposit left by Radium Dial when it disclosed to the IIC that they could not find insurance to cover the cost of indemnifying the company against employee suits.
 The attorney representing the interests of Radium Dial appealed hoping to get the verdict overturned.
-Radium Dial appealed to the U.S. Supreme Court and on October 23, 1939, the court decided not to hear the appeal, and the lower ruling was upheld.
-Some of the women received no payout, and by the time the matter was officially settled by the Supreme Court, Donahue was dead.
+Radium Dial appealed to the U.S. Supreme Court, and on October 23, 1939, the court decided not to hear the appeal, and the lower ruling was upheld.
+Some of the women received no payout, and by the time the matter was officially settled by the Supreme Court, Donohue was dead.